dataaxiom/ghcr-cleanup-action/README.md

 The option can make use of a simple wildcard syntax to match multiple images.
 See the [wildcard-match](https://github.com/axtgr/wildcard-match#readme) project for its syntax.
 It supports the ?, \* and \*\* wildcard characters.

+To use a regular expression instead of a comma-seperated list set the `use-regex` option to true.

 ```yaml
 jobs: